rdfostrich/article-swj2020-cobra/content/conclusions.md

 Second, aggregated and non-aggregated deltas are just two extremes of delta organization.
 A range of valuable possibilities in between may exist, such as inheriting from the n<sup>th</sup> largest preceding version.
-Third, the impact of multiple snapshots and strategies to decide when to create them still remain as open questions.
+Third, the impact of multiple snapshots and strategies to decide when to create them still remain as open questions, which we suspect will be crucial for RDF archiving for indefinitely increasing numbers of versions.

 We have shown that modifying the structure of the delta chain can be highly beneficial for RDF archiving.
 This brings us closer to an efficient queryable Semantic Web that can evolve and maintain its history.